 St. Elmo's Fire is exactly what's happening in neon tubes -- essentially a continuous spark.
 If Earth's atmosphere were made up of neon, St. Elmo's Fire would glow orange instead of blue.
 A neon tube is simply St. Elmo's Fire contained in glass.
 St. Elmo's Fire also behaves something like a plasma globe.
 One pilot described the phenomenon occurring on the windshield of her small plane while flying through a storm cloud; when she touched the inside of the windshield, blue streaks reached toward the tips of her fingers [source: USA Today].

-For more information on St. Elmo's Fire and related topics, look over the links on the next page.
+For more information on St. Elmo's Fire and related topics, look over the links below.

 - The Fire of St. Elmo.
 Weather Elements. http://www.islandnet.com/~see/weather/elements/stelmo.htm

 - The Fire of St. Elmo.
 The Weather Notebook. http://www.weathernotebook.org/transcripts/2000/07/12.html

 - Saint Elmo's Fire.
 Britannica.com. http://search.eb.com/eb/article-9064843

 - "What causes the strange glow known as St. Elmo's Fire?
 Is this phenomenon related to ball lightning?"
 Scientific American. http://www.sciam.com/article.cfm?id=000CB330-61BF-1C71-9EB7809EC588F2D7&topicID=13&catID=3